cccu-uk/U10130_FCP_Practicals/content/MotorController/MotorController.md

   Serial.print("  | RAD/s: ");
   Serial.print(rads);
   Serial.print("   | Degree/s: ");
-  Serial.println(degrees);
+  Serial.print(degrees);
+  Serial.print(" | rpm: ");
+  Serial.println(rpm);
 }
 ```
-Lines 62 to 67 output information about the variables to the serial montior.
+Lines 64 to 71 output information about the variables to the serial montior.

 Now you have a better understanding of the circuit and the code ...

 > TODO:
 >
 > - What happens to the motor when the resistance value is changed?
-Adjust line 55's rpm value to match the motors rpm value.
+Adjust line 54's value to match the resistance on the resistor.
 > - With the knowledge that each line of code takes *some* time to execute, specifically mathematical functions, Would pre-calculating all of the constants in an equation speed up the programme?
 Try it.
 > -  Explore the code; make changes to experiment with different temperature values, timings, and conditional statements (if, else if).